About: Estrus (heat) occurs when a cat comes into heat and is receptive to mating.

-Also known as 'estrus cycle or calling' a cat in heat is when the female cat (female cats are also known as queens) is fertile and receptive to mating.
-Estrus is usually seasonal but also depends on a number of factors including the number of daylight hours, age and general health of the cat.
+Eastrus (cat in heat/calling) is the fertile and receptive period to mating.
+It usually seasonal but can depend on a number of factors including the number of daylight hours, age and general health of the cat.

-There are actually four phases to the cat's heat cycle:
+There are actually four phases of the cat’s heat cycle:

 This article will look at the second phase estrus, where the female is receptive to mating.